ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 ### How it works

-Orders Microservice serves 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes.
-Though it is a part of a bigger application, Order service is itself an application in turn that persists the data of orders to a MYSQL database.
+The Orders MicroService serves 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes.
+Though it is a part of a bigger application, the Orders service is itself an application that persists the data of orders to a MYSQL database.

 <p align="center">
     <img src="https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/blob/microprofile/static/imgs/orders_microservice.png">